 The 1st Airlanding Brigade’s survivors took no further part in the fighting, and were withdrawn to North Africa on 13 July.
 During the 'Husky' (i) landings, the losses of the 1st Airlanding Brigade were the most severe of all the British units involved, and totalled 313 men killed and 174 missing or wounded; 14 glider pilots were killed, and 87 more were missing or wounded.

 After an enquiry into the problems with the airborne missions in Sicily, the army and RAF submitted recommendations, which included the training of aircrew in parachute and gliderborne operations; the landing of pathfinders before the arrival of the main force to set out beacons; the simplification of landing plans with complete brigades on a single drop or landing zone instead of the smaller battalion landing areas used on Sicily; an end to the release of gliders at night while still over water; and the use of landing zones large enough to accommodate all the gliders with room to spare.
-Following a ‘friendly fire’ incident over an Allied convoy, more training was also given to ships’ crews in aircraft recognition, and Allied aircraft were also painted with three large white stripes.
+Following a 'friendly fire' incident over an Allied convoy, more training was also given to ships' crews in aircraft recognition, and Allied aircraft were also painted with three large white stripes.
 The standard and quantity of training for pilots of the Glider Pilot Regiment were increased, and improvements to the gliders were implemented, the latter including better inter-aircraft communication.
-To provide another method of delivering Jeeps and artillery by air, the RAF began to experiment with the use of parachutes to deliver heavy loads into combat from adapted bombers’ weapons bays.
+To provide another method of delivering Jeeps and artillery by air, the RAF began to experiment with the use of parachutes to deliver heavy loads into combat from the bomb bays of adapted bombers.
 A second RAF transport group, No. 46 Group, was created and equipped solely with Douglas C-47 Dakota aircraft rather than the mix of aircraft types which characterised the initial No. 38 Group.
 The RAF transport groups were able to field 362 aircraft (88 Albemarle, 88 Short Stirling, 36 Halifax and 150 Dakota machines) excluding aircraft held as reserves.